w5xd/NyeVikingPowerMonitor/README.md

  Setting the EEPROM values is accomplished using the back panel pushbutton switch followed by turning the front panel HOLD pot.
 See the code for full instructions.
  </p>
+The sketch has additional settings accessible only through its serial port interface.
+See the <a href='PowerMeter/PowerMeter.ino'>ino file</a> for details.

 <h2>Parts Lists</h2>
 <ul>